 2. A Stitch in Time…

 ..saves nine!
 Even the smallest bug when ignored could cost you a customer or lead to larger issues down the road.
 Bugs and errors can emerge out of nowhere for multiple reasons.
-Sometimes it’s because of a former vendor’s rushed coding and deployment on a new feature.
+Sometimes it’s because of a former vendor’s rushed coding and deployment of a new feature.
 Sometimes it’s insufficient testing, miscommunication, lack of expertise, poorly-chosen third-party tools or more.
 Some of these can be critical and might need immediate attention while others could hide unnoticed for a while and be discovered later.
 We’ve seen it all.
-Nonetheless, neither of them can be overlooked for a customer focused Drupal website.
+Nonetheless, neither of them can be overlooked for a customer-focused Drupal website.

 3. Upgrade for best results

 Since Drupal 8 and its adoption of continuous innovation, upgrades and minor versions are released in more frequent cycles to avoid long waiting times for updates and enhanced features.
 While Drupal 6 and Drupal 8 have already reached end-of-life (no security fixes/enhancements), Drupal 7 will continue to receive security support till November 2023.
 If you still need Drupal 7 support post that, you will need to contact a vendor who provides Long Term support (like the LTS plan for Drupal 6 support).
 However, if you need to stay updated and leverage Drupal’s new and powerful features, it is about time to upgrade to Drupal 9.
 Staying up-to-date with Drupal’s latest version will allow you to provide your customers with a compelling and fresh digital experience.